dotkernel/api-documentation/docs/book/v5/core-features/dependency-injection.md

 ## Usage

-DotKernel API comes out of the box with [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection)package, which provide all we need for injecting dependencies in any object you want.
+DotKernel API comes out of the box with [dot-dependency-injection](https://github.com/dotkernel/dot-dependency-injection) package, which provide all we need for injecting dependencies in any object you want.

 `dot-dependency-injection` determines the dependencies by looking at the `#[Inject]` attribute,